craigbrennan24/ChampSelectHelper/README.md

 ```
 This program is free to use with no ads, you can help me out by recommending this to your friends!
 ```
-Be sure to take the correct version for your operating system!

 If you'd like to send feedback you can email me at craig_brennan24@hotmail.com